 Wireline access User Plane protocol (W-UP): Protocol used to carry PDU Session user plane traffic between the 5G-RG and the W-AGF over the Y4 reference point.
 W-UP is specified by BBF and CableLabs.
 There is no assumption that W-UP refers to only a single protocol or only a specific protocol layer.

+Legacy Wireline access Control Plane protocol (L-W-CP): L-W-CP is a legacy control plane protocol between the FN-RG and W-AGF.
+L-W-CP is specified by BBF and CableLabs.
+There is no assumption that L-W-CP refers to only a single protocol or only a specific protocol layer.

+Legacy Wireline access User Plane protocol (L-W-UP): L-W-UP is a legacy user plane protocol between the FN-RG and W-AGF.
+W-UP is specified by BBF and CableLabs.
+There is no assumption that L-W-UP refers to only a single protocol or only a specific protocol layer.